Spirit Aerosystems Holdings, Inc. (SPR) News

 |Loading, please wait...|

 SPR News Highlights

-- The most mentioned tickers in articles about SPR are WING, BODY and SAM.
+- BA, BODY and MAX are the most mentioned tickers in articles about SPR.

 Latest SPR News From Around the Web

 Below are the latest news stories about Spirit AeroSystems Holdings Inc that investors may wish to consider to help them evaluate SPR as an investment opportunity.

 Spirit says the Aviation Manufacturing Jobs Protection program helped save 31,000 jobs in the indsutry.